Gheorghe Magheru: Exile

 In exile in Paris (mainly), Magheru was involved in many activities of the Wallachian émigrés.
 He expressed his concern that the Transylvanian Revolution of Romanian Austrian subjects, aimed at the separatist Hungarian government, was likely to provoke the Romanian fighters under Avram Iancu to side with a Russian intervention, thus making it impossible for Wallachia to negotiate or fight its way out of the occupation.

 He approached the Hungarian leader Lajos Kossuth in January 1849, with a project that would have replaced the tight centralization with a confederation between Hungary and a more Romanian than not Transylvania.

 The project was ignored by both sides: the Transylvanian Romanians thought of themselves as loyal subjects of the Habsburg Crown, and had already suffered waves of violence after Józef Bem's armies marched into the region (in the very same project, Magheru asked that Kossuth renounce the politics of repression and revolutionary terror).

 Later life and legacy

-Magheru returned to Wallachia and was active in Partida Naţională, the movement working for the Union of Moldavia and Wallachia (it was largely composed of former 1848-activists in the two countries).
+Magheru returned to Wallachia and was active in Partida Națională, the movement working for the Union of Moldavia and Wallachia (it was largely composed of former 1848-activists in the two countries).
 Their political ideal was fulfilled on 24 January 1859, when the already Prince of Moldavia Alexandru Ioan Cuza was elected in Bucharest.

 One of the main arteries in Bucharest bears Magheru's name (see Bulevardul Magheru), and the campsite in Râureni is now a museum.
 He is honored on a postage stamp issued by the Romanian Postal Service.